Michael-data-science381/My-Portfolio/README.md

 ## University of Wisconsin -- Data Science Projects
 ### Predict Diamond Price And Loan Classification With Optimization For Machine Learning
-This completed project is second of two projects required for DS 775 - Prescriptive Analytics.
-It uses Python optimization of hyperparameters for both regression and classification for machine learning.
+This completed project is the second of two class projects required for DS 775 - Prescriptive Analytics.
+It uses Python to apply hyperparameter optimization to both regression and classification problems for machine learning.

 ### Combining Predictive And Prescriptive Analytics
-This completed project is first of two projects required for DS 775 - Prescriptive Analytics.
+This completed project is first of two class projects required for DS 775 - Prescriptive Analytics.
 It uses linear program in to find maximum airline fares.

 ### Predicting Infant Birth Weight With Machine Learning Models
 This completed project is required for DS 740 - Data Mining & Machine Learning.
 It uses R machine learning analysis to determine risk factors associated with low infant birth weights.